Jaimomar99/deeplocpro/server/README.md

 The DeepLocPro 1.0 server requires protein sequence(s) in fasta format, and can not handle nucleic acid sequences.

-Refer to the publication for details on the model's architecture and its performance: [Publication]() For instructions and further information please refer to the official DeepLocPro 1.0 website at DTU: [Documentation](https://services.healthtech.dtu.dk/services/DeepLocPro-1.0/)
+Refer to the publication for details on the model's architecture and its performance: [Preprint](https://www.biorxiv.org/content/10.1101/2024.01.04.574157v1)

+For instructions and further information please refer to the official DeepLocPro 1.0 website at DTU: [Documentation](https://services.healthtech.dtu.dk/services/DeepLocPro-1.0/)